Sikbik/fluxd-rust/fluxd_rust/docs/RPC.md

 - Longpoll waits until either the best block changes or the mempool revision changes.
 - Proposal mode returns `null` when the block would be accepted, otherwise a string reason (BIP22-style).
 - Until wallet integration is implemented, template mode requires a miner address either in the request or via `--miner-address` / `flux.conf`.

+### submitblock

+Submits a block for validation and (if it extends the current best chain) connects it.

+- Params:
+  - `hexdata` (string) - raw block bytes in hex
+  - optional `parameters` (object) - accepted for parity but currently ignored
+- Result:
+  - `null` when accepted and connected
+  - string when rejected (e.g. `"duplicate"`, `"inconclusive"`, or a validation failure reason)

 ### estimatefee